-Aside from direct family assistance, additional donations were given to St. Joseph’s Children Hospital.
+Aside from direct family assistance, additional donations were given to Memorial Sloan Kettering (MSK).
 Below are various success stories from some of our most memorable families.
 We’re proud to have been able to help them through trying times, and look forward to doing what we can to help others in the future.

 Jack is spirited 7-year old boy with Hodgkin’s Disease.
 He loves school and learning in general.
 Jack has a photographic memory when it comes to music- so he can sing you pretty much any song or jingle that he hears.
 He was diagnosed in March just after his father was laid off from work.
 That in combination with the added expenses of treatment made it challenging to pay all of the bills.
 The Joey Fund graciously paid the family’s mortgage preventing their home from going into foreclosure.

-Kim is soft spoken 15-year old boy with immune thrombocytopenic purpurra (ITP).
+Kim is soft-spoken 15-year old boy with immune thrombocytopenic purpura (ITP).
 His family fell on hard times and was homeless for a brief period of time.
-Eventually they moved in with a family member.
+Eventually, they moved in with a family member.
 After a lot of hard work and perseverance, Kim’s mother was able to get back on her feet and rent an apartment of their own.
 The Joey Fund kindly paid their first month’s rent to enable the family to afford to put down a security deposit.